awslabs/aws-sdk-swift/reference/0.x/AWSMemoryDB/MemoryDbClient.md

 ### `createParameterGroup(input:completion:)`

 Creates a new MemoryDB parameter group.
 A parameter group is a collection of parameters and their values that are applied to all of the nodes in any cluster.
-For more information, see <a href="https:​//docs.aws.amazon.com/MemoryDB/latest/devguide/parametergroups.html">Configuring engine parameters using parameter groups.
+For more information, see [Configuring engine parameters using parameter groups](https://docs.aws.amazon.com/MemoryDB/latest/devguide/parametergroups.html).

 ``` swift
 public func createParameterGroup(input: CreateParameterGroupInput, completion: @escaping (ClientRuntime.SdkResult<CreateParameterGroupOutputResponse, CreateParameterGroupOutputError>) -> Void)